Aetopia/Igneous/README.md

 - [Download](https://github.com/Aetopia/Stonecutter/releases/latest/download/vcruntime140_1.dll) the latest release of Igneous.

-- Run the following command in Powershell to find where the game is located:
+- Run the following command in PowerShell to find where the game is located:

     ```powershell
     & "$ENV:SystemRoot\explorer.exe" "$((Get-AppxPackage "Microsoft.MinecraftUWP").InstallLocation)"